 When to get a personal loan

 Paying off medical bills.
 Out-of-pocket costs can rack up if you visit the doctor’s office without a health insurance plan, quickly sending you on the fast track to debt.
 A lower-interest personal loan can help pay off some of your medical expenses.
-Thankfully, you’ll have a bit of time to search for the right loan, since medical debt won’t appear on your credit report until 180 days after you’ve been billed.
+Thankfully, you’ll have a bit of time to search for the right loan, since medical debt won’t appear on your credit report until six months after you’ve been billed.

 Home improvements.
 If you want to make improvements to your home to build equity, but don’t have enough equity just yet to borrow a line of credit against the value of your house, a personal loan could do the trick to pay for those renovations.
-In this case, when your mortgage payments prevent you from freeing up some discretionary cash to use towards a remodel project, a personal loan is a better, more feasible option than dipping into your savings account or putting it down on a credit card.
+In this case, when your mortgage payments prevent you from freeing up some discretionary cash to use towards a remodel project, a personal loan is a more feasible option than dipping into your savings account or putting it down on a credit card.

 Major life events.
-Some expenses are unexpected, others are so cost prohibitive that there’s no time to save up for them, and others still are a combination of both.
+Some expenses are unexpected, others are so cost-prohibitive that there’s no time to save up for them, and others still are a combination of both.
 You can pay for significant life events, like a major move cross country, or planning and paying for a funeral, with a personal loan.
-(Just make sure that if you’re moving for a new job, your income allows you to make your loan payments -- or, that estate plans cover as much as possible before borrowing too much.)
+(Just make sure that if you’re moving for a new job, your income allows you to make your loan payments — or, that estate plans cover as much as possible before borrowing too much.)

 For building credit.
 If you don’t qualify for a credit card and are looking to boost your credit score, a personal loan could do the trick.
 Take out a small amount strictly to pay it back, not to spend on anything.
 The loan should diversify your credit mix, improve your credit utilization ratio, and reflect timely payments on your credit report.